f3d-app/f3d/doc/user/02-SUPPORTED_FORMATS.md

 ### QuakeMDL

-- Models texture are loaded with a simple PBR lighting (diffuse color only, no specular, index of refraction set to 1.0).
+- F3D loads model textures with a simple PBR lighting (diffuse color only, no specular, index of refraction set to 1.0).
 - Selecting `skin` is not supported.
 - Animation frames are split based on their names, eg: `stand1`, `stand2`, `stand3`, `run1`, `run2`, `run3`.

 ### 3D Gaussian splatting

-Currently, 3 different formats are supported by F3D:
+F3D supports 3 different formats:

 - `.ply`: Original 3DGS format
 - `.splat`: Format specified by https://github.com/antimatter15/splat.
 Does not support spherical harmonics.
 - `.spz`: Niantic's format specified by https://github.com/nianticlabs/spz (v2 and v3)

-Note that no config files come with the `.ply` format because this format isn't dedicated to 3DGS only so we cannot generalize.
+No config files come with the `.ply` format because this format is not dedicated to 3DGS only.
-If you are using `.ply` for 3DGS only, you can set up a config file similar to what is done for `.splat` or `.spz`.
+If you use `.ply` for 3DGS only, set up a config file similar to what is done for `.splat` or `.spz`.
 See configuration file [documentation](./06-CONFIGURATION_FILE.md)